VanceCole/roofs/README.md

-# FoundryVTT Module
+# Roofs
+A FoundryVTT module that allows you to place overhead tiles such as roofs.

-Issues:
+### Known Issues:
-- F) Animated tiles should start playing when moved to roof
-- H) Icons are ugly

-## Changelog

-Hard:
+- Does not yet support animated tiles
-- G) Player tokens should automatically reveal when moving under roofs
+- Player tokens should automatically reveal when moving under roofs